wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 ### The First Event Ever Simulated

-In the previous discussion, we assumed that there is always a previous event chain, which is pointed to by `prevRespEvent`.
+In the previous discussion, we assumed that there is always a previous event chain, the last event of which is pointed to by `prevRespEvent`.
 This may not always be true without special care being taken, since if a weave phase exhausted all events in the core's event chain, then during the next bound phase, `prevRespEvent` will be undefined.
 This issued can be solved as long as the core always create an artificial placeholder event that is guaranteed not to be simulated by the weave phase right before it starts, and move `prevRespEvent` to point to that event (which is indeed what zSim does; see below).
 The question is, when the simulator is just started, which event should we use as `prevRespEvent`?

+In fact, PIN intercepts the request when application threads are spawned.
+These threads will call `notifyJoin()` of the core recorder for first-time initialization (this function is also called on other occasions, but we ignore them for now).
+Cores are initialized at `HALTED` state. `notifyJoin()` creates a `TimingCoreEvent` of zero delay, and sets `prevRespEvent` to the event object.
+This event is then inserted into the queue by calling `queue()`.
+After this point, as long as the core does not leave the scheduler barrier by calling `notifyLeave()`, it is guaranteed that at least one event of the core event chain is in the queue, the completion of which will drive the simulation forward.
+As a result, the timing event method `queue()` never needs to be called during normal operation.

 ### Timing Core Simulation Start and End